1. Delta Children MySize Toddler Bed

 Other studies also show that mothers breastfeed for longer when they co-sleep with their children beyond infancy.
 The constant access to the breastmilk, day and night, is maintained for many more months, which is beneficial for the children.
-The closeness at night, helps with this, as mothers allow breastfeeding more readily at night when the co-sleep with their child, as it interrupts their own sleepless.
+The closeness at night helps with this, as mothers allow breastfeeding more readily at night when they co-sleep with their child, as it interrupts their own sleeplessness.

 The trump card for proponents of co-sleeping is probably the closeness it fosters between parents and their children.
 Psychologists agree that most children will tell their most deep-seated secrets or uncomfortable moments to parents in the cool of the night.
 Co-sleeping fosters trust and allows children to share their experiences more freely.
 This tactic is also used a lot by working moms who would want to make for lost times with their babies at night.

 Co-sleeping with older kids is touted as natural and said to be practiced in many cultures across the world.
 Even better, they pose a very little health risk as your child grows older.
 To counter the other side, Dr. James McKenna suggests there are other ways to teach children independence other than forcing them to sleep alone.